Settle Our Status

 We are asking for the Government to create a process for enabling people to settle their status.

-We are asking for the Government to regularise and settle the status of people who call the UK home.
+We are asking for the Government to regularise and settle the status of people who have made the UK their home, for all who have put down roots.

 Creating an earned regularisation process would provide documents for people without immigration status so that they can fully participate in their communities, and allow them to be better able to provide for themselves and their families.